The 20 Best Ecommerce Order Fulfillment Services to Help You Grow Your Store

 This led them to create ShipBob, a program that automates ecommerce fulfillment.
 Since then, they’ve invested in hundreds of thousands of square feet of warehouse space as well.

-The ShipBob fulfillment network consists of four warehouses located in the Chicago, Philadelphia, Los Angeles, and Dallas/Fort Worth areas.
+The ShipBob fulfillment network consists of 35 warehouses in the US plus international sites in Australia, Canada, Europe, and the UK.

 These facilities are wholly owned and operated by ShipBob, and each site has dedicated customer service reps to help troubleshoot any issues that may pop up.